Yenloora Regeneration Project

 Project Information:

-The Yenloora Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Mulga Lands bioregion of southwest Queensland.
-The project area sits approximately 85km east of the township of Thargomindah and roughly 170km west of Cunnamulla.
+The Yenloora Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Mulga Lands bioregion of South West Queensland, approximately 85km east of Thargomindah and south-west of Eulo.
 Registered in September 2015, the project covers a substantial area of 35,589 hectares.
-The land has historically been utilized for pastoral purposes, specifically grazing sheep and cattle, with the site containing infrastructure such as a woolshed and yards that suggest a long history of wool production.
+The property, "Yenloora," has historically been part of the Wombula Aggregation, a pastoral operation focused on grazing sheep, cattle, and goats.

 Recommended Reading